Bronze Age Stone Circle

 North of Chatsworth, Derbyshire OS Map Ref SK249768

 OS Maps - Landranger 119 (Buxton & Matlock), Explorer OL24 (The Peak District - White Peak Area)

 stone circle that stands on Froggatt Edge with views over the Derwent

-by the Duke of Rutland are said to have recovered cremation remains and
+Excavations of the site sometime before 1939 by the Duke of Rutland are said to have recovered cremation remains and an urn.

 A murky winters day at Froggatt Edge Circle looking west across the Derwent valley

 Back to Map | Home

 | Full Glossary | Links | Email: firstname.lastname@example.org